lukewhrit/scarecrow/readme.md

 ## License

-Scarecrow is publicly available under the terms of the [Apache license v2.0](license).
+Scarecrow is available to the public under the terms of the [Apache license v2.0](license).